meegpipe/meegpipe/tutorials/batman/splitting_raw_data.md

 % ~ symbol, which means: select everything except EEG data.
 The  ~ symbol
 % "negates" a data selector so that it selects the complementary set to the
 % data set that it would normally select.
 You can check whether a data
-% selector has been negated by inspecting the value of it Negated property. myDataSel = ~pset.selector.sensor_class('Class', 'EEG');
+% selector has been negated by inspecting the value of its Negated property. myDataSel = ~pset.selector.sensor_class('Class', 'EEG');

 % Create the split node.
 It is important to give a meaningful name to the node.